Academic Standards: Warning, Probation, Dismissal, and Reinstatement

 An undergraduate student who has been dismissed must sit out for one semester and must petition to the Academic Standards Committee by the established deadlines to be considered for reinstatement.
 Reinstatement is not automatic.
 An undergraduate student’s chances of reinstatement will be enhanced by the student enrolling in and successfully completing courses at a regionally accredited community college or four-year school.
 If the petition is granted, the undergraduate student will be reinstated on academic probation and will be subject to the standards for a student on Continued on Academic Probation (see above).

-A petition (written letter, university admissions application, and nonrefundable application fee) addressed to the Academic Standards Committee must be submitted to the University Registrar no later than July 15 for the Fall semester, November 15 for the Spring semester, or March 15 for the Summer semester in order to be considered for reinstatement.
+A petition (written letter, university admissions application, and nonrefundable application fee) addressed to the Academic Standards Committee must be submitted to the Registrar's Office no later than July 15 for the Fall semester, November 15 for the Spring semester, or March 15 for the Summer semester in order to be considered for reinstatement.

 The Academic Standards Committee is responsible for all policies governing the academic probation, dismissal and reinstatement of undergraduate students, and will recommend action to the Provost.
 Decisions of the Provost shall be final in all cases.

 To remain in good academic standing, a student in a graduate program (degree-seeking, licensure, endorsement, or certificate) must maintain a minimum cumulative GPA of 3.0.
 In addition, a graduate student in a degree or certificate program must make satisfactory progress toward his/her degree or certificate.
 A student must be in good academic standing to graduate.